What is ETIAS?

 - to deny travel authorization, if necessary, to visa-exempt third-country nationals travelling to the

 - to limit public health risks, and

 - to reduce delays at the borders by identifying persons who might pose a risk in one of these areas before they arrive at the external borders.

-Who Needs ETIAS to Travel to Europe?
+Who Will Need ETIAS to Travel to Europe?

-The countries, the residents of which need to be in possession of an ETIAS in order to enter the European Union are as below:
+The countries, the residents of which will need to be in possession of an ETIAS in order to enter the European Union are as below: